Jackson Mayor Chokwe Antar Lumumba’s Stay Safe Jackson Executive Order that keeps mask mandates is still in place.

 “That is a defining statistic that sways the pendulum of when we implement more restrictions or not,” he said.

-Provisions of the new order include, but are not limited to:
+Provisions of the May 2021 order include, but are not limited to:

-- Wearing a face covering in public places and when working.
-Any individual who is over age two and able to medically and physically tolerate a face covering (a mask or cloth face covering) shall be required to cover their nose and mouth with a face covering when in a public place or at work (essential and non-essential) and unable to maintain a six-foot social distance.
+- Any individual who is over age two and able to medically and physically tolerate a face covering (a mask or cloth face covering) shall be required to cover their nose and mouth with a face covering when in a public place or at work (essential and non-essential) and unable to maintain a six-foot social distance.
 Face coverings are required in public outdoor spaces and public indoor spaces such as stores.
 This requirement shall not apply in places or situations where industry standards prescribe against the wearing of a face covering.

-- Capacity Restrictions and Business Hours.
-All restrictions previously implemented through any Mayoral Executive Order related to Covid-19 are hereby lifted in their entirety.
+- All capacity restrictions for businesses, restaurants and events previously implemented through any Mayoral Executive Order related to Covid-19 have been lifted.

-- Temporary Citywide Leisure and Recreation District.
-Business entities within the City of Jackson that hold on premises retail alcoholic beverage permits issued by the Department of Revenue may take advantage of the ordinance establishing a temporary citywide leisure and recreation district within the corporate boundaries of the City of Jackson for the carry out/drive-through/curbside pick-up of alcoholic beverages.
+- Business entities within the City of Jackson that hold on premises retail alcoholic beverage permits issued by the Department of Revenue may continue to take advantage of the ordinance establishing a temporary citywide leisure and recreation district within the corporate boundaries of the City of Jackson for the carry out/drive-through/curbside pick-up of alcoholic beverages.

-This Order is effective as of today, Monday, May 10, 2021, and remains in full force and effect until modified, amended, rescinded, superseded or terminated due to the expiration of termination of the existing civil emergency.
+This Order, issued on May 10, is still effective as of today, Monday, July 26, 2021, and remains in full force and effect until modified, amended, rescinded, superseded or terminated due to the expiration of termination of the existing civil emergency.